Azure/azure-workload-identity/docs/book/src/quick-start.md

 Before we get started, ensure the following:

+* Azure CLI version 2.39.0 or higher.
+Run `az --version` to verify.
 *  You are logged in with the Azure CLI as a user.
    *  If you are logged in with a Service Principal, ensure that it has the correct [API permissions][14] enabled.
 *  Your logged in account must have sufficient permissions to create applications and service principals in Azure AD.